Context Matters! Relaxing Goals with LLMs for Feasible 3D Scene Planning

+To summarize, our main contributions are: \begin{itemize} \item a novel contextual goal-relaxation formalism that reasons along two axes (functionality and feasibility) to preserve user intent while yielding executable goals. \item \cm, a planning framework that couples LLM commonsense for goal proposal with classical planning for feasibility validation and plan synthesis. \item a new dataset of 141 relaxation-prone tasks compatible with popular 3D environments and 3DSGs~\cite{armeni20193d,xiazamirhe2018gibsonenv}. \item an empirical evaluation on 3DSG planning benchmarks and a real-world demonstration on a TIAGo robot. \end{itemize}

 The remainder of this paper is structured as follows.
-Section \ref{sec:relwork} reviews related work on robot planning using LLMs and classical methods.
-Sec. \ref{sec:methodology} details the proposed approach.
-Experimental results are presented in Sec. \ref{sec:results}, and conclusions are drawn in Sec. \ref{sec:conclusions}.
+Section~\ref{sec:relwork} reviews related work on robot planning using LLMs and classical methods, while Section~ \ref{sec:methodology} details the proposed approach.
+Experimental results are presented in Section~\ref{sec:results}, and conclusions are drawn in Section~\ref{sec:conclusions}.